 Without a doubt, A Christmas Story is one of my top three all time favorite Christmas films (and in my top ten all-time favorites).
 It just might be number one for me, depending on my mood.

-Written by Jean Sheppard, this classic story features a young boy’s journey through Christmastime with his midwestern American family.
-The movie is chock full of innocent ideals, youthful bliss, and even a few scary moments of embarrassment – all told from the point of view of a now grown-up nine-year-old Ralphie Parker.
-Ralphie’s narration during the film is nothing short of brilliant storytelling, as he captures the child’s point-of-view, told with an older adult’s wisdom.
+Written by Jean Shepherd, this classic story features a young boy’s journey through Christmastime with his midwestern American family.
+The movie is chock full of innocent ideals, youthful bliss, and even a few scary moments of embarrassment – all told from the point of view of a now grown-up Ralphie Parker.
+Shepherd himself narrates the film, and his storytelling is nothing short of brilliant, as he captures the nine-year-old child’s point-of-view, remembering times from his youth, told with an older adult’s wisdom.
 A Christmas Story is, for me, an annual pilgrimage through nostalgia, goofy humor, and Christmas cheer.
 It is everything I want in a fun, festive, feel good movie.
 And I love it a little bit more each and every year.

 As a Christmas gift, I would like to share – in roughly chronological order – my favorite moments from the film.
 Enjoy!